Pavement cafes policy and guidelines

 • under no circumstances should any pavement café interfere with required vision lines for traffic and pedestrians.

-5.11 The Permission Holder shall indemnify the Council against any claim in respect of injury, damage or loss arising out of the grant of the Permission except where any such injury, damage or loss is attributable to the negligence of the Council.
+6.12 The Licence Holder shall indemnify the Council against any claim in respect of injury, damage or loss arising out of the grant of the Licence except where any such injury, damage or loss is attributable to the negligence of the Council.

-5.12 The Permission Holder shall ensure that a clear pedestrian route is retained for those walking past the premises.
+6.13 The Licence Holder shall ensure that a clear pedestrian route is retained for those walking past the premises or using mobility aids.
 Emergency exits from adjacent buildings must not be obstructed by any seating area.

-5.13 The Permission Holder will be required to reimburse the Council for the costs of repairs where any damage to Council property or to the public highway is caused as a result of street furniture placed on the highway.
+6.14 The Licence Holder will be required to reimburse the Council for the costs of repairs where any damage to Council property or to the public highway is caused as a result of street furniture placed on the highway.

-6.11 The information on the application form is required to process your application and to administer this service.
-It contains personal data about you (name, address and telephone number).
-As the data controller of that information, Reading Borough Council will process that personal data in accordance with the provisions of the Data Protection Act 1998.
+7.1 The information on the application form is required to process your application and to administer this service.
+It contains personal data about you (name, address, and telephone number).
+As the data controller of that information, Reading Borough Council will process that personal data in accordance with the provisions of the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.

-6.2 This information will be shared with the following departments within Reading Borough Council to assess your application – Highways, Licensing, Planning, Audit, Trading Standards and Environmental Health.
+7.2 This information will be shared with the following departments within Reading Borough Council and external partners to assess your application – Licensing – Licensing@reading.gov.uk, Planning, Audit, Police – licensing@thamesvalley.police.uk – Consumer Protection – Consumer.Protection@reading.gov.uk, Transport Development Control – transport.DevelopmentControl@reading.gov.uk and Ward Councillors.

-6.3 The information will be securely stored electronically and in paper form for the duration of the permission (normally 3 years).
+7.3 The information will be securely stored electronically for the duration of the permission and for 3 years after expiry.

-6.6 If you wish to obtain access to the information that we hold about you, please complete our Subject Access Request form.
+If you wish to obtain access to the information that we hold about you, please complete our Subject Access Request form – Subject access requests – Reading Borough Council

-7.1 There is an annual fee for a permission, the amount of which is reviewed annually by the Council.
+8.1 There is an annual fee for a licence, the amount of which is reviewed annually by the Council and subject to occasional inflationary increases.
+Fees are set alongside all other fees administered by the Licensing Team and agreed by Committee at Full Council.

 Pavement Café